 This year has seen the country clap in unison for our frontline health and care workers and their tireless work during the pandemic - work that will continue on Christmas Day while the rest of us enjoy a welcome break.

-For many NHS workers, working on Christmas day is part of the job, albeit a little more festive than usual.
+For many NHS workers, working on Christmas Day is part of the job.
 December is always an incredibly busy period for the NHS, but this year is busier than ever due to growing numbers of Covid-19 cases.

 Lottie, 23, paramedic for the West Midlands Ambulance Service

-Lottie, 23, is a paramedic for the West Midlands ambulance service and she will be working on Christmas Day.
+Lottie, 23, is a paramedic for the West Midlands ambulance service and she'll be working on Christmas Day.
 Both her parents work as nurses in the NHS and working over the festive season was part of family life.